Activist TCI takes SABMiller stake, investors scent sweetened offer

-LONDON The Children's Investment Fund Management (TCI) has taken a stake in SABMiller SAB.L, the second activist to buy into the brewer in recent weeks, raising the prospect of a late push for improved takeover terms from AB InBev (ABI.BR).
+The Children's Investment Fund Management (TCI) has taken a stake in SABMiller, the second activist to buy into the brewer in recent weeks, raising the prospect of a late push for improved takeover terms from AB InBev.

-British-based TCI, best known for its investments in troubled carmaker Volkswagen (VOWG_p.DE) and French aerospace group Safran (SAF.PA), has acquired just under 1 percent of SABMiller's stock, a source familiar with the matter said.
+British-based TCI, best known for its investments in troubled carmaker Volkswagen and French aerospace group Safran, has acquired just under 1 percent of SABMiller's stock, a source familiar with the matter said.

 TCI's acquisition of a small stake follows news that fellow hedge fund Elliott Advisors had taken a 1.3 percent stake in the London-listed maker of beers like Peroni and Grolsch, which it later raised to about 1.5 percent, regulatory filings showed.